Punar Vivaah – Zindagi Milegi Dobara

-Punar Vivah – Zindagi Milegi Dobara is an Indian soap opera that aired on Zee TV from 20 February 2012—replacing Bhagonwali-Baante Apni Taqdeer—till 17 May 2013.
-The show was set in the city of Bhopal and revolved around lead characters Yash and Aarti.
+Punar Vivah – Zindagi Milegi Dobara is an Indian soap opera that aired on Zee TV from 20 February 2012, replacing Bhagonwali-Baante Apni Taqdeer till 17 May 2013.
+The show was set in the city of Bhopal and revolved around characters Yash and Aarti.
 The first season concluded on 17 May 2013 and a second season titled Punar Vivah – Ek Nayi Umeed with new lead characters and a new storyline, replaced it from 20 May 2013.

 Plot

 It is the story of two individuals, Yash and Aarti.
 Based in Bhopal, Yash Scindia is a wealthy widower living with his two daughters Payal and Palak.
 Aarti is a divorcée and lives with her son Ansh.
 Yash is a wedding planner.

 Aarti's in-laws and Yash's family want the two lonely hearts to get united in marriage.
 Aarti's in-laws decide to let Yash's family believe Aarti has been widowed like Yash.
 Yash and Aarti get married for the well-being of their children and Aarti soon makes place for herself in Yash's joint family.
 Yash, however, continues to live with memories of his first wife Arpita.
 On a trip to Mumbai, Yash and Aarti come closer and Aarti confesses to him that she has fallen in love with him.
 Soon, Yash cuts short the vacation and they return home where Yash declares he has no relationship with Aarti and refuses to speak to her.
 After several days, Aarti is still clueless till she faints and is informed she is pregnant.
 She recalls that after consuming bhaang at a temple, they consummated their marriage and Yash feels guilty for betraying his former wife and blames Aarti.
 Aarti finally confronts Yash and refuses to accept that the act of consummation was one-sided.
 She starts living with him again for the sake of their families but maintains a distance from him and hides her pregnancy from everyone.

 Complications arise in Aarti's pregnancy but she chooses to leave with her son Ansh and boards a bus.
 Meanwhile, Yash's aunt discovers Aarti's pregnancy and the entire family finds out but only after Aarti has left.
 She meets with an accident and she and Ansh reach the hospital with help from her first husband Prashant.
 Yash sets out looking for her and Prashant discovers that Aarti is married to Yash.
 Yash and Aarti finally reunite at a mazaar and Yash and Aarti return home with Ansh as Prashant looks on.
 Meanwhile, Yash's younger brother Prateek and his wife Paridhi continuously argue about Paridhi's work hours as she goes off on shoots and her disregard for the family.
 Paridhi gets drunk for a shoot and sleeps with her producer who starts blackmailing her.
 In an altercation, Paridhi inadvertently hits him and he dies.
 Paridhi confides in her mother who tells her to stay quiet about all the events.